whalesyong/tp/docs/UserGuide.md

 ### **3. Adding an Ingredient: `add -ingredient={ingredientName}`**

 Adds an ingredient to the ingredient database.
+Ingredients will be displayed with in-built units, the default is pcs.
 <br> If no quantity is specified, it defaults to 1.
 <br> If no expiry date is specified, it defaults to None.
 <br> Please add date in YYYY/MM/DD format only future dates will be accepted